amirimhere/bitcoin-cadet/pages/buy-bitcoin/buy-bitcoin.md

 Purchasing your bitcoins is simple.
 The four main ways to acquire your bitcoins are: credit card, debit card, bank transfer, and cash.

 Acquiring your first bitcoins is as simple as 123:
-	1 - Find a bitcoin exchange that accepts your desired payment method.
+1. Find a bitcoin exchange that accepts your desired payment method.
-	2 - Once you pick your exchange, trade your local currency for bitcoins.
+2. Once you pick your exchange, trade your local currency for bitcoins.
-	3 - Transfer your bitcoins to your secure wallet (hyper link to wallet page)
+3. Transfer your bitcoins to your secure wallet (hyper link to wallet page)

 Be sure not get confused by the bitcoin exchange rate.
 Bitcoin’s price rises and falls all the time depending on supply and demand, just like a stock or your local currency.
-Each Bitcoin exchange has its own price since there is no official Bitcoin price. w
+Each Bitcoin exchange has its own price since there is no official Bitcoin price.

 ## Credit Cards and Debit Cards